jdovi/buildingspeak/BuildingSpeak Docs/index.rst

 Welcome to BuildingSpeak's documentation!
 =========================================

-Version 1.0 - January 6th, 2014
+Version 1.0 - January 28th, 2014

 This documentation is for internal development and maintenance purposes and should not be shared with users.
-It is designed to give an overview of the BuildingSpeak universe while also serving as the official documentation of the code base (it pulls directly from the Python modules containing the Django models and functions).
+It is designed to give an overview of the BuildingSpeak universe while also serving as the official documentation of the code base (it pulls directly from the Python modules and Django templates).

 Contents:

 .. toctree::
    :maxdepth: 2

-   section_getting_started.rst
-   section_launching_new_db.rst
    section_primary_models.rst
    section_secondary_models.rst
+   section_getting_started.rst
+   section_launching_new_db_local.rst
+   section_launching_new_db_heroku.rst
+   section_management_commands.rst
    test_page1.rst
    test_page2.rst

-Installation
-Heroku/local
-Django
-models
-Spyder
-functions
-admin portal
-Tropo
-be sure to mention somewhere that compiling these docs requires Django to be in local mode, not Heroku mode!

 Indices and tables
 ==================